-Join Brian Bradley for an in-depth discussion in this video Final observations, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Final observations, part of Learning Particle Flow in 3ds Max 2013.

 Having taken the time to render out…a viewport preview animation for our particle effect.…We can spend the last few minutes of…our particle flow course just critiquing what we have,…and probably noting down a few suggestions As to…how the effect could perhaps be improved a little.…Pulling up our media player, then, let's hit…the play button and examine what we have.…Now, probably the first thing we should point out here is a technical observation…in that this effect has been created and rendered in 3ds…Max using the default Animation setting of 30 frames per second.…